manydeps/cxxbuild/README.md

 We know it is very hard to start a C++ project and learn basics of build systems such as CMake and Bazel, and package managers like conan and vcpkg... so just type "cxxbuild" and be happy!

-The strongest point of this project is the `cxxdeps.txt` format, that allow easy specification of dependencies from different package managers.
+The strongest point of this project is the `cxxdeps.txt` format, that allow easy specification of dependencies from different package managers (in similar style to python `requirements.txt` format)

 To use it locally, just copy [cxxbuild.py](cxxbuild.py) file to your project and execute it: `python3 cxxbuild.py`